stackotter/delta-client/Readme.md

 ## Minecraft version support

-- [ ] 1.8.9 (will come once 1.16.1 is pretty polished)
+At the moment the client only supports joining 1.16.1 servers.
+However, another developer is working on creating a way for us to easily add support for more Minecraft versions.

-- [x] 1.16.1
+Not every version will be perfectly supported but we will try and have the most polished support for the following versions;

-Once both of these versions are implemented, my plan is to add support for the following versions whenever a new one comes out;
+- 1.8.9
 - the latest speedrunning version (currently 1.16.1 and may be for a while)
 - the latest stable version